greenboxal/doggohub/doc/administration/high_availability/redis.md

 ## Example of a minimal configuration with 1 master, 2 slaves and 3 Sentinels

 >**Note:**
-Redis Sentinel is bundled with Omnibus GitLab Enterprise Edition only.
+Redis Sentinel is bundled with Omnibus DoggoHub Enterprise Edition only.
 For different setups, read the
 [available configuration setups](#available-configuration-setups) section.